stevenbennett/DIYson/README.md

 # DIYson
-Components for making the DIYson lamp
+Components for making the DIYson lamp.

+Becuase this is an ongoing project, all designs are likely (probably guaranteed) to change.
+3D models are updated regularly for education and experimentation but will almost certainly be updated, replaced, or removed in the future.